CSM Summer Academies

 *Note: The arrival dates have been updated to ensure the safety of our participants.

 College of Saint Mary is excited to announce the expanded offerings of its 2021 Summer Academy Programs for all young women of color!
 We are hosting two separate week-long experiences on our campus for young women in grades ten through twelve.
 With the theme of Positive Vibes: Mind over Matter, participants will learn about neuroscience and how their mentality can positively impact their mind, body and spirit.
-Students will live in a college residence hall, interact with students and engage in the community.
+Students will interact with students and engage in the community.

 During the academies, upcoming high school sophomores, juniors and seniors will:

 - Learn from a STEAM curriculum

 - Get acquainted with college life and meet new friends

 June 7 - 11: Upcoming sophomores and juniors.

 In addition to the list above, participants will: